vanetix/whatsforlunch/readme.md

 # What's for lunch?
-## Generates a lunch poll from a location/location collection
+## Generates a lunch poll from a location collection

 # Day generation
 - A new day is generated at the first request for a new day.